 I am also delighted to announce that Tim Summers and I are currently working on the “Cambridge Companion to Video Game Music”.
 It’s already under contract with Cambridge University Press, and we are thrilled that we could win fantastic authors for it, practitioners as well as academics.
 This anthology particularly focuses on giving a broad overview on the current state of the field for readers interested in Ludomusicology.

 Beyond these books, there are also many great articles out there.
 On the Website of the Society for the Study of Sound and Music in Games we provide a searchable bibliography, which is regularly updated with all publications we can find.
 Speaking of the Society, we are also working on the launch of the Societies’ Journal for Sound and Music in Games that we have announced in September last year.

 And following on from that, what are some good ways to get involved in the Ludomusic community?

 There are many options, first of all, just come to one of our conferences, we are always excited to see new faces!
-Moreover, we are always very happy to welcome practitioners, be it composers, sound designers, people working on music software, or academics from other backgrounds, who bring fresh perspectives.
+Moreover, we are always very happy to welcome practitioners, be it composers, sound designers, people working on music software, or academics from other backgrounds, buy accutane now who bring fresh perspectives.
 Just check out our websites for conference dates, CfPs, and more info.
 Right now, there are four conference groups out there: The Ludomusicology Research Group, our conferences take place in Europe; The North American Conference of Video Games Music, the AMS Ludomusicology Study Group in the US, and the Ludomusicology Society of Australia.

 Most of us are also very active on other social media platforms.
 Depending on your preferred ways of communication you could for example use the hashtag #ludomusicology on Twitter to say “hi”, and follow our respective accounts such as @ludomusicology.